-- (a) Four Basic Operations: Strike Data; Insert Data; Renumber Sections and Subsections; and Redesignate Paragraphs with Letters. - (b) Numerical Sequence: Each operation must be in increasing numerical order and will be applied from beginning to end of the bill or amendment. - (c) Key Words: Key words must be present to indicate the type of operation. - (d) Page and Line Number: Must be present.
+(a) Four Basic Operations: Strike Data; Insert Data; Renumber Sections and Subsections; and Redesignate Paragraphs with Letters.

+(b) Numerical Sequence: Each operation must be in increasing numerical order and will be applied from beginning to end of the bill or amendment.

+(c) Key Words: Key words must be present to indicate the type of operation.

+(d) Page and Line Number: Must be present.
 Use bill number, page number, and line number.
-This is easiest method for amending.
+This is the easiest method for amending.
 Order of page and line numbers should not be alternated in a single operation.
 All line information must be specified before or after the page number is specified and in one operation.
 Thus, do not specify part of the line number before the page and part after the page number.
 Do not say "Page 3, line 2, line 3, by striking the words "is imposed", line 4, by striking the word "tax".
 The drafter should use the plural in the above example and should provide two operations.
 For example, "Page 3, lines 2 and 3, by striking the words "is imposed".
 Page 3, line 4, by striking the word "tax".
+Also, do not say "Page 5, by striking lines 10 through 35 and page 6, by striking lines 1 through 20".
+Instead, use "By striking page 5, line 10 through page 6, line 20" or divide the command into two operations.